groovybits/lifeAI/README.md

 ./lifeAIttm.py
 ./zmqTTSlisten.py --input_port 4002 --save_file

+# Muxer and Frame Sync frontend (TODO)
+./lifeAIframeSynt.py (times all the streams for RTMP audio and video sync with everything timed together)

 # ZMQ listener clients for listening, probing and viewing ascii image output
 ## Stored in audio/ and images/ as wav and png files with burn-in with filename
 ## metadata inclusion and episode_id, index, prompt string